dwmkerr/boxes/README.md

 # todo

+- [ ] error seems to be not setting the 'root device' (it is using the wrong vol) to fix:
+      NOTE: it seems that the device name is probably what was wrong, maybe the snapshot IDs got mixed up. add debugging and re-try.
 - [ ] node-debug and re-rerun commands via 'debug' function, test end to end
 - [ ] return a sensible summary value for snapshot restore
 - [ ] new task list - docs, function, parameters, cost saving info, etc